 - Fighter, wizard, thief: greatest Android RPGs

-- The games we're most looking forward to in 2018
+- The games we're most looking forward to play this year

 What are your favorite Android apps?
 Any that you think are better than our selection here?
 Let us know in the comments!